 For students attending school in the United Kingdom, there are various scholarship programs available to assist with the cost of tuition and furthering education.
 The largest scholarship program, now ended, is the National Scholarship Programme (NSP).

 National Scholarship History

 In 2004, the Higher Education Act was passed to allow for the change in tuition fees across the United Kingdom.
-Students in higher education had been required to pay a general fee each year beginning in the late 1990s to continuously fund the undergraduate and postgraduate higher levels of education.
-However, the Higher Education Act of 2004 allowed universities (many focused in England) to charge a higher tuition in order to compensate for funding and large numbers of students enrolling in higher education.
-Unfortunately this new concept of funding raised concerns in the concept of future debt and seemed to dissuade prospective students from enrolling.
-In order to regulate concerns about enrollment costs and growing tuition to ensure that students who were financially unable to meet these requirements were still pursuing a future in higher education, the Director of Fair Access to Higher Education, closely followed by the Office for Fair Access, was established.
+Students in higher education had been required to pay a general fee each year beginning in the late 1990s to fund the undergraduate and postgraduate higher levels of education continuously.
+However, the Higher Education Act of 2004 allowed universities (many focused in England) to charge higher tuition to compensate for funding and large numbers of students enrolling in higher education.
+Unfortunately, this new concept of funding raised concerns in the concept of future debt and seemed to dissuade prospective students from enrolling.
+To regulate concerns about enrollment costs and growing tuition to ensure that students who were financially unable to meet these requirements were still pursuing a future in higher education, the Director of Fair Access to Higher Education, closely followed by the Office for Fair Access, was established.